LenneDalben/StardewValleyModsGPL/Townies Need Food!/Townies Need Food Readme.txt

 ||Configuration||
 There is now a config option for Repeatable (true or false, default is true).
 There is also a config option for toggling special orders requiring recipes from the island, IncludeIslandContent (true or false, default is true).

 With regards to the "sparseness" of the orders: the game picks from a pool of the available orders, so if you'd prefer to get through some of the vanilla special orders first, install this mod later in your playthrough.
+I also added some seasonal requirements to help spread out the orders a bit.
 Do note that most of the orders have some requirements for friendship or completed certain milestones of 1.5 content.
 This is because while I am unable to directly check for whether the player has the recipe, for the recipes in which there is a friendship requirement or milestone completion requirement, the mod can check for that.
 For example, that you learn how to make sashimi after you have 3 hearts with Linus.

 ||Compatibility||